Angioplasty and stent - heart - discharge

 Drug-eluting stents - discharge; PCI - discharge; Percutaneous coronary intervention - discharge; Balloon angioplasty - discharge; Coronary angioplasty - discharge; Coronary artery angioplasty - discharge; Cardiac angioplasty - discharge; PTCA - discharge; Percutaneous transluminal coronary angioplasty - discharge; Heart artery dilatation - discharge; Angina angioplasty - discharge; Heart attack angioplasty - discharge; CAD angioplasty - discharge

-Angioplasty is a procedure to open narrowed or blocked blood vessels that supply blood to the heart.
+Angioplasty is a procedure to open narrowed or blocked blood vessels, including those that supply blood to the heart.
 These blood vessels are called the coronary arteries.
 A coronary artery stent is a small, metal mesh tube that expands inside a coronary artery.

 Coronary artery stent